Episode 329 - Buying Time

 Suleiman was more than happy to show intense humility in exchange for a peace that would lead him to the ultimate prize, and he calculated correctly that even with all these concessions, the Romans would be no match for his armies.

-Goals 1 and 2 went pretty well, all things considered.
+Goals one and two went pretty well, all things considered.
+Number three,

 Manawil proved adept at backing the right horse at the right time to keep things bloody.